cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/ViewApi.md

 id = 1 # int | Specifies the id of a view.
-path = "path_example" # str | Specifies the request file path in a view.
+path = "path_example" # str | Specifies the file path relative to root of the view.

 # example passing only required values which don't have defaults set
 try: